Planning, the Environment and Compulsory Purchase

 We are all experienced and embedded local government lawyers and we understand how planning departments and regulatory committees in District, County and Unitary planning authorities work.

-We provide advice by telephone, email, letter and in person.
+We provide advice to public bodies by telephone, email, letter and in person.
 We frequently attend and advise at committee, executive and council meetings, working groups of members and/or officers and attend meetings with applicants and developers with or on behalf of our clients.
-We work closely with our clients on the preparation and adoption of development plans, in the wording or appropriateness of individual policies, ensuring that governance is dealt with appropriately, and often attend hearings during the examinations in public.
-Recently we have advised clients on the implications of whether or not to adopt the community infrastructure levy, especially in relation to pooling issues, and where the decision has been to adopt, we have assisted with that process.
+We work closely with local authorities on the preparation and adoption of development plans, in the wording or appropriateness of individual policies, ensuring that governance is dealt with appropriately, and often attend hearings during the examinations in public.
+Recently we have advised local councils on the implications of whether or not to adopt the community infrastructure levy, especially in relation to pooling issues, and where the decision has been to adopt, we have assisted with that process.
 We also advise on important or controversial decision notices.
 Currently we are advising on the review of the Joint Core Strategy for Norwich City, South Norfolk and Broadland Councils who are being supported by Norfolk County Council and the Broads Authority.
 The review will produce both core strategy policies and site allocations.

 Orders, notices and agreements

 We draft and obtain orders and notices, such as planning contravention notices, enforcement notices, stop notices, CLEUDs (certificates of lawful existing use of development) and traffic orders.
 We also prepare documentation such as statements of case, statements of common ground, proofs of evidence and costs applications for planning and other hearings, appeals and inquiries.
 In our compulsory purchase work we prepare indemnity and back-to-back agreements and often very last minute agreements with objectors which lead to the withdrawal of objections to a compulsory purchase order.